Reviem0/CompSci-Notes/GROUP PROJECT.md

-# The Future of AI in Decision-Making: The Irreversible Consequences of Algorithmic Bias in the Justice System
+# The Future of AI in Decision-Making: The Consequences of Algorithmic Bias in the Justice System

 Introduction of AI into judicial systems has promising benefits:
 - streamlining case management